jorgen99/smarthus/README.md

 Googeling I found my way to [Flask] (http://flask.pocoo.org/docs/).

 __Disclamer:__
 This project was slapped together in an afternoon.
-Seasoned Pyton, Angular and Bootstrap developers may hurt their eyes looking at this code.
+Seasoned Python, Angular and Bootstrap developers may hurt their eyes looking at this code.
 Hopefully the code will improve over time.
 Yes, I know you should not have all the code in one html-file... :)